canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 This indicates that you are now inside the VM.

-Finally, let's run an `apt update` and `apt upgrade` command on the virtual machine
+Finally, let's run an `apt update` and `apt upgrade` command on the virtual machine machine to ensure that you are operating on the correct version:

 ```console
 $ sudo apt update && sudo apt upgrade -y